pvlasov/cv/model-driven-development/README.md

 Web UI elements for documented model elements feature help icons with tooltips.
 Mouse click on such icons opens a documentation dialog or navigates to the integrated model documentation (see below).
 This feature, along with the UI following the structure of the domain model, helps users to understand the UI behavior by studying the model documentation.

-This bundle was used to build a number of intranet web applications, including the [Cloud Console](../work-experience/citi/#cloud-console).
+This bundle was used to build a number of intranet web applications, including the [Cloud Console](../work-experience/citi/#cloud-console), [Analysis Repository](../work-experience/citi/#analysis-repository), and [Collaborative Decision Making](../work-experience/citi/#collaborative-decision-making).

 ## Nasdanika CDO Web Doc Bundle